-Number strips are among my favorite visuals for kids with autism.
+Number strips are among my favorite autism visual supports for special education classrooms.
 Hands down, I find them to be the most helpful and easy to use.
 One of my favorite things about them is there are no loose parts.
 You don’t need check marks or smiley faces that are easy to lose.
 It’s an all-in-one support that can be used in all aspects of your school day.

 We know that using visual aids is usually more effective than verbal instructions particularly for people on the autism spectrum.
 For non-preferred activities, students may feel like the task will go on forever and refuse to participate.
 Number strips allow students to see there is an end in sight and you can stop saying “almost done” “keep going” “three more” over and over and over.
 Despite our best efforts, we all get tuned out eventually.
 Let your visual supports do the talking!